-The Minnesota Department of Commerce, Division of Energy Resources and the Better Business Bureau of Minnesota and North Dakota (BBB) have issued an alert to consumers who are considering the purchase of radiant barriers in their attics.
-Both Commerce and the BBB have received numerous reports of salespeople pitching the radiant barrier product at free dinners throughout Minnesota.
+The Minnesota Department of Commerce, Division of Energy Resources and Better Business Bureau of Minnesota and North Dakota (BBB) have issued an alert to consumers who are considering the purchase of radiant barriers in their attics.
+Both Commerce and BBB have received numerous reports of salespeople pitching the radiant barrier product at free dinners throughout Minnesota.

 Radiant barriers consist of a reflective film, usually aluminum, laid over the top of attic insulation in existing homes.
 They are sold as an energy-saving product, with claims of significant reductions in both heating and cooling costs.
 However, their potential benefit is primarily in reducing air-conditioning cooling loads in warm or hot climates and in buildings with little or no insulation.

 A Radiant Barrier Fact Sheet compiled by the Oak Ridge National Laboratory for the U.S. Department of Energy shows that the benefits of radiant barriers decrease significantly as one travels north.
 In southern cities like Miami, Fla., or Austin, Texas, radiant barriers could reduce one's utility bill by as much as $150 per year using average residential electricity prices.
 But by the time you reach colder climate states such as Minnesota, where air-conditioning loads are considerably less, savings drop to only $10 to $40 a year.
 If there are no ducts or air handlers in the attic, the savings are much less.

 If the price to install the radiant barrier is $2,500 or more and the consumer only saves $25 per year, it would take at least 100 years to pay back the investment.
 It's also important to note that radiant barrier products have negligible benefit in reducing heating costs.
 It is unlikely that most Minnesota consumers would realize any measurable energy savings from radiant barriers in attics.